-G. Program directors and administrators shall make all appropriate records, files and Department employees available to the appropriate enforcement agency, the DLLR Office of Fair Practices (OFP) or appropriate EO/504 Designee or Liaison during the course of investigating or attempting to resolve a complaint.
+G. Program directors and administrators shall make all appropriate records, files and Department employees available to the appropriate enforcement agency, the Maryland Department of Labor Office of Fair Practices (OFP) or appropriate EO/504 Designee or Liaison during the course of investigating or attempting to resolve a complaint.

-H. Any DLLR employee who interferes with the implementation of this directive shall be appropriately disciplined.
+H. Any Maryland Department of Labor employee who interferes with the implementation of this directive shall be appropriately disciplined.

 A. As used in this directive, the following terms are defined as indicated.

 (1) Complaint means a written statement that alleges a violation of the nondiscrimination provisions of those mandates that govern the activities of Maryland Department of Labor.